gman0/dummy-fuse-csi/README.md

 The purpose of dummy-fuse-csi is to be able to replicate this (mis)behavior as easily as possible without any unrelated components (i.e. an actual storage system) and to act as a testbed for any possible mitigations or fixes of this problem.

-dummy-fuse-csi provides a "hello world"-level FUSE file-system (libfuse3) and a CSI Node Plugin to manage the file-system in a container orchestrator.
+This repository provides a read-only, "hello world"-level FUSE file-system (libfuse3) and a CSI Node Plugin to manage the file-system in a container orchestrator.
 A Helm chart is included for easy deployment in Kubernetes.
 Once set up, and after creating a volume and a workload that consumes it, the mount life-time issue can be triggered by simply restarting the Node Plugin and then trying to access the volume from inside the workload.

 ```
 $ kubectl exec -it dummy-fuse-pod -- /bin/sh